-DOWNTOWN LETTER ROCK MASTER PLAN BENCHMARK CITIES ANALYSIS Falls on The Reedy Park, Downtown Greenville
+DOWNTOWN LETTER ROCK MASTER PLAN BENCHMARK CITIES ANALYSIS

 The city sits on former hunting land of the Cherokee people who utilized the live-giving falls of the Reedy River.
 In 1777, Europeans forcibly removed the Cherokee and built a trading post and mill along the falls.
 Industries including ironworks, and mills for cotton, grist, corn, and gingham clustered around the river and used the water power.